Fellow citizens and compatriots,

 African countries are facing a bleak future as economies have been

-2. The pandemic has the potential to erode the progress made by the
+negatively affected by this scourge. - The pandemic has the potential to erode the progress made by the

 Continent in the fight against poverty and other social ills.
 It is